 Traditionally, background check businesses have been local in their geographical reach, catering to a local community.
 As the world moves increasingly online, those geographical borders are being broken down, offering a wider market to entrepreneurs who can find an untapped niche or differentiate their offering in some way.

 But whether your offering is online or local, market research is still an important step in setting up your new background check business.
 Research background check firms in your area to examine their services, price points, and customer reviews.
 You’re looking for a market gap to fill.
 For instance, maybe the local market is missing a background check company that also offers real-time criminal monitoring.

 You might consider targeting a niche market by specializing in a certain aspect of your industry, or you could offer additional services like a psychological screening.

 This could jumpstart your word-of-mouth marketing and attract clients right away.

 What?
 Determine your products or services

 Background checks are conducted for a wide range of reasons nowadays, although employment checks are still the most common.
-To run a background check, you’ll search for potential criminal records and credit history, as well as verifying professional licenses, certifications, academic education and the work history of candidates.
+To run a background check, you’ll search for potential criminal records and credit history, as well as verify professional licenses, certifications, academic education, and the work history of candidates.